Desktop App

 Troubleshooting

-- Backend failed to start -- check for a Java process listening on port 18088bash
+- Backend failed to start — check logs for crash details

 - macOS: